Interlacing sequences resulting from an interval split-merge dynamics and the induced probability measures: Introduction

 We are interested in the behavior of the empirical distribution of the break points of the partition $\calP_n$ as $n\to\infty$.
 We will set

 in the deterministic and random cases respectively.
 Here $\delta_a$ denotes the unit mass at point $a$.
-Note that, when the splitting proportions $\bPn$ are random, the empirical distribution $G_n$ is a random probability measure.
+Note that, when the splitting proportions $\bP$ are random, the empirical distribution $G_n$ is a random probability measure.
 We will study both the overall behavior of the empirical distribution and its restriction to certain parts of the unit interval.

 We begin in Section~\ref{sec:repr} by establishing a key representation of the break points in terms of the cumulative distribution function of a certain random walk, whose steps are governed by the splitting proportions.
 We denote this walk by $(x_n)_{n\ge0}$ when we restrict to the case of deterministic splitting proportions, and by $(X_n)_{n\ge0}$ in the general random case.
-Of course the walk is random in both cases.
-Interestingly, this representation is useful even in the case of a deterministic fragmentation.
-In the case of the random stratified fragmentation, $(X_n)_{n\ge0}$ becomes a random walk with a random environment in time, where the environment consists of the random splitting proportions $(P_n)_{n\ge1}$.
-Similarly, in the case of the fully random fragmentation, $(X_n)_{n\ge0}$ becomes a random walk with a random environment in time and space.
+The walk $(x_n)_{n\ge0}$ will be random in both cases, even when the splitting proportions are deterministic.
+Interestingly, this representation is useful even in the deterministic case.
+In the random stratified case, $(X_n)_{n\ge0}$ becomes a random walk with a random environment in time, where the environment consists of the random splitting proportions $(P_n)_{n\ge1}$.
+Similarly, in the fully random case, $(X_n)_{n\ge0}$ becomes a random walk with a random environment in time and space.